Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ### Aborting a migration

-To abort an ongoing migration use the following command.
+To abort an ongoing migration use the `abort` command.

 **RavenDB**